Assembly Robot Prelab 2 – Understanding the Robot’s motion

 In order to keep things simple and cost effective, the robot is using line following to navigate through a 2D maze that is printed on paper.
 This design was finalized after several different methods were considered such as using ultrasonic sensors to detect the nearby surroundings.
 The following questions are meant to help emphasize that different types of programs could be developed to solve the same problem.

-Question 1 – What are some of the issues that will need to be resolved if the robot is using a wall following solution rather than line following?
+Question 1 – What are some of the issues that will need to be resolved if the robot is using a wall following solution rather than line following with IR sensors?

 Question 2 – How many ultrasonic sensors would be required if the maze was 3D instead of 2D (physical walls made instead of printed on paper)?